The Hard Corps: Plot

 The next day, Sauvage tries to dissuade Wayne from giving a speech at a sports complex opening, but he becomes angry with Sauvage's restrictions.
 When they see a suspicious man in the crowd, Sauvage orders the new guards to take him down, causing a riot.
 The man was only reaching for his cell phone and Wayne is embarrassed by the bad press.
 Sauvage quits and insists on fighting Wayne to prove his methods are sound.
 Tamara storms off and Sauvage sends Jesse, a female guard, with her.

 After a vicious fight between Wayne and Sauvage, they hear that Jesse was attacked and Tamara taken.
 Detective Teague suspiciously asks if they heard anything about Tamara, which they did not mention.
 In the car, Sauvage and Wayne discuss the true Iraq incident and Terrell and Wayne's history.
 Lydia calls and insists Wayne come see her alone (unbeknownst to them with a gun to her head) and Sauvage hatches a plan.
 Wayne discovers Detective Teague inside, who has been working for Terrell, and Sauvage cuts the power.
 He and the guards break in and apprehend the thugs and learn that Tamara is at Terrell's house.

 Wayne and his guards pose as Terrell's thugs to get inside his gate and confront him.
 Sauvage and Bledsoe secure Tamara and Wayne and Mullins take on Terrell's boys.
 The fight culminates in Wayne killing Terrell and Sauvage being shot but saved by his vest.
-In the aftermath, Wayne comes to terms with Tamara and Sauvage's relationship, and they kiss.
+In the aftermath, Wayne comes to terms with Tamara and Sauvage's relationship begins, and they kiss.

 Cast

 Production

-It was filmed at Vancouver, British Columbia, Canada.
+It was filmed at Vancouver, British Columbia, Canada, in 39 days on November 7 and December 16, 2005, and also filmed in Bucharest Romania in four days on January 12 and January 16, 2006.

 Release

-Sony Pictures Home Entertainment released the DVD in the United States on August 15, 2006.
+The DVD was released in the United States on August 15, 2006, by Sony Pictures Home Entertainment.